cse21-077/farmgate/README.md

 # Farm Gate

-This is our App Demo For Absa , Enjoy The Main Funtionalities
+This is our App Demo For A Hackathon in 2022 , Enjoy The Main Funtionalities of the Prototype